atlarge-research/wta-tools/submodules/wta-tools/README.md

 ## [wta-tools](https://github.com/atlarge-research/wta-tools) is the work of Laurens Versluis[@lfdversluis](https://github.com/lfdversluis) and [@JaroAmsterdam](https://github.com/JaroAmsterdam)

 # wta-tools
 wta-tools validates the Spark plugin Parquet output in the WTA format.
-You can find the WTA format schema at: https://wta.atlarge-research.com/traceformat.html
+You can find the WTA trace schema [here](https://wta.atlarge-research.com/traceformat.html)

+Note that the WTA trace schema from the above link might be outdated.
+Should there be any conflicts, make use of the schema from the script's [GitHub repository](https://github.com/atlarge-research/wta-tools).

 ## Running wta-tools
 The instructions below are meant for running the tool in any environment.